What are KPIs? Definition, keys and examples

 Key performance indicators are especially useful because:

-- They allow to measure the performance of a process.
+- They allow us to measure the performance of a process.

 - They represent a value directly related to a previously set objective.